apache/spark/docs/streaming-programming-guide.md

 ### With Kafka Direct API
 {:.no_toc}
 In Spark 1.3, we have introduced a new Kafka Direct API, which can ensure that all the Kafka data is received by Spark Streaming exactly once.
 Along with this, if you implement exactly-once output operation, you can achieve end-to-end exactly-once guarantees.
-This approach (experimental as of Spark 1.3) is further discussed in the [Kafka Integration Guide](streaming-kafka-integration.html).
+This approach (experimental as of Spark {{site.SPARK_VERSION_SHORT}}) is further discussed in the [Kafka Integration Guide](streaming-kafka-integration.html).

 ## Semantics of output operations
 {:.no_toc}